moises0108/twitter-api-fastapi/README.md

 # twitter-api-fastapi
 ## Description

-Basi fastapi API to understand the fastapi framework
+Basic fastapi API to understand the fastapi framework
 ## Install and Run
 - install the package in [requeriments.txt](requeriments.txt)